 Most beef produced in the world is graded for quality.
 This grading is typically done by a government agency and is considered vital to the beef industry.
-Grading not only helps ensure the quality of the beef you buy but is a powerful marketing strategy for the beef industry.
+Grading is typically done by a government agency and is considered vital to the beef industry.
+Not only does grading help ensure the quality of the beef you buy, it is also a powerful marketing strategy for the beef industry.
 High-grade beef sells for many times the price of lower grade beef.
 For cattle ranchers, getting a good grade is everything.

 There are two things that are important to remember about this process.
 In the United States, grading is voluntary and the people who ask for the grading pay for it.
 The USDA, who does the grading, is paid by the packers and ranchers who have the grading done.
 It is as much a marketing tool as a quality check.
 This is why a lot of beef produced in the United States is sold as ungraded.

 Most people know about Prime, Choice and Select grades.
 These are the grades that are "advertised".
 There are actually seven grades given out by the USDA.
 A brief summary of these grades are:

 Prime grade beef is made from young well-fed cattle.
 It has a high degree of marbling and is both tender and flavorful when cooked.
 Prime grade makes up a very small (about 2%) of all beef and is generally sold to fine restaurants or in specialty markets.